 Ed Mugford is sold on leasing his company’s computers and has been since 1996.
 It is just that now he is a little more particular who he leases from.

-As the manager of IT for HB Group Insurance Ltd., the Mississauga, Ont.-based subsidiary of The Co-operators General Insurance Company, Mugford was responsible for the management of the company’s 500 plus desktops.
+As the manager of IT for HB Group Insurance Ltd., the Mississauga, Ont.-based subsidiary of The Co-operators General Insurance Company, Mugford was responsible for the management of the company’s 550 desktops.
 Unfortunately his existing relationship with a “well known” distributor had turned sour.
-“It became very, very problematic,” he said recently at an event in Toronto.
-There were continual staff changes, an ownership change, and no accountability for HB Group’s account, he said.
-In addition there were “exorbitant” additional charges added to the lease for such minor items as missing screws and face plates.
+“It became very, very problematic,” he said.
+There were continual staff changes, an ownership change, and no accountability for HB Group’s account.

-HB Group looked at a variety of companies and finally settled with IBM Global Financing to refresh the 550 desktops at the company.
+HB Group looked at a variety of companies and finally settled with IBM Global Financing to help refresh the company’s desktops.
 IBM’s six-month payment deferral saved “considerable” money and the rollout was even handled ahead of schedule, Mugford said.

-HB Group’s move to IBM, and specifically to vendor financed leases or purchases, is part of a growing trend as more and more companies forgo financial institutions for IT monetary needs.
+HB Group’s move to IBM, and specifically vendor financed leases or purchases, is part of a growing trend as more an more companies forego financial institutions for their IT monetary needs.
 In fact, even the banks are financing their leases through IBM instead of their own institutions.

 For Vito Mabrucco, none of this is too surprising.
 The group vice-president of products and services research with IDC Canada Ltd. in Toronto said IT vendors now have the upper hand when it comes to leasing and long-term purchasing deals.
 “The vendors can look at (potential) future sales whereas the financial institutions only look at the money,” he said.

-Tang said IBM’s size and reputation is also a huge advantage since it can leverage its corporate credit rating in the marketplace to additionally lower the cost of borrowing.
+Tang said IBM’s size and reputation is another advantage, since it can leverage its corporate credit rating in the marketplace to additionally lower the cost of borrowing.

 Thus, according to Tang, “a dollar of budget can get $3 of IT, if it is financed.”
 This also has the added advantage of allowing companies to deploy their cash reserves on investments with higher returns, she said.

-Though the majority of IBM’s leased portfolio is IBM products, about 20 per cent is non-IBM, and theoretically a company could come to IBM to finance the purchase of a competitor’s product.
+Though the majority of IBM’s leased portfolio is IBM products, about 20 per cent are non-IBM, and theoretically a company could come to IBM to finance the purchase of a competitor’s product.

-In May IBM added asset disposition and support services (AD&SS) to its offering.
-Companies can now go to IBM to get rid of old, outdated technologies.
-The service offers everything from data sanitization (erasing hard drives) to an “environmentally friendly” disposal of scrap technology.
+In May IBM added AD&SS (asset disposition and support services) to it offering.
+Companies can now go to IBM to get rid of old or outdated technologies.